steve-cm/RaaS/README.md

 the requests and the responses for each of these resources.

 ### Mashape
-Another way to test drive the RaaS API (albiet only against our Production environment) is [Rewards as a Service](https://www.mashape.com/tangocard/rewards-as-a-service/) page on Mashape.
+Another way to test drive the RaaS API (albeit only against our Production environment) is [Rewards as a Service](https://www.mashape.com/tangocard/rewards-as-a-service/) page on Mashape.

 ## Production credentials